ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/bugreport_info.rst.txt

 Method 1:
 *********

-**If you bought on SuperHive (Ex BlenderMarket)** You can contact me through the messaging system of SuperHive, this is really good because I can also see if you are really a user.
+**If you bought on SuperHive (Formerly BlenderMarket)** You can contact me through the messaging system of SuperHive, this is really good because I can also see if you are really a user.
 So you will have the assistance worthy of a customer.

 Log into your account, then messages can be sent by clicking under the lifebelt icon in Extreme PBR page Ask a Question